 What is Hair Analysis?

 Hair tissue mineral analysis (HTMA) is the test I use to help my clients determine which foods and nutrients they need to function their best.
-The test provides a biochemical blueprint of your body chemistry, which, when interpreted correctly, can be used to recommend nutrients in a balanced and precise way.
+The test provides a blueprint of your body chemistry, which, when interpreted correctly, can be used to recommend nutrients in a balanced and precise way.

 When I tell people about hair analysis, it all sounds great.
-However, a common objection that I receive from those who are interested in hair analysis is, “if hair analysis is so great, why isn’t it more popular or well-known?
+However, a common objection that I receive from those interested in hair analysis is, “if hair analysis is so great, why isn’t it more popular or well-known?
 If it’s so great, why didn’t my doctor recommend it?”
 This article answers this common objection.

 Hair analysis is part of a health-centered paradigm

-The main reason why hair analysis is not more popular, I believe, is because it is part of a new paradigm that is not familiar to most people— especially medical doctors.
+The main reason why hair analysis is not more popular, I believe, is because it is part of a new paradigm that is not familiar to most people—especially medical doctors.
 Let me explain.

 The modern medical system is disease-centered.
 Medical doctors are trained to identify or diagnose a recognized disease and then to use a specified remedy to treat the disease.
 The remedies used by modern medicine are mainly pharmaceutical drugs, surgery, and radiation.

 Hair analysis, in contrast, is part of a health-centered paradigm.
-The goal is to improve a person’s health—not manage their disease.
+The goal is to improve a person’s health, not manage their disease.
 Using hair analysis properly requires a new way of thinking about health and disease.
 The hair analysis approach is more like balancing or engineering the body instead of fighting disease entities.
-Unfortunately, this idea is quite foreign to most people and few practitioners are trained in this method.
+Unfortunately, this idea is quite foreign to most people, and few practitioners are trained in this method.

 Hair analysis is not a diagnostic test